 - Review the treatment and management options available for cervical dislocations.

-- Describe the importance of improving care coordination among the interprofessional team in order to improve outcomes for patients affected by cervical dislocations.
+- Describe the importance of improving care coordination among the interprofessional team to improve outcomes for patients affected by cervical dislocations.

 - The cervical spine consists of 7 vertebral bodies.
-C1 (atlas) articulates with the occiput and C2 (axis), which is considered the axial spine, and from C2-C7, which is considered the sub-axial spine.
+C1 (atlas) articulates with the occiput and C2 (axis), which is considered the axial spine, and C2-C7, which is considered the sub-axial spine.
 From C2-C7, the cervical spine has a resting lordotic curve.
 These structures function to provide physiological motion and protect neural elements.
 The spine can be broken up into 3 distinct columns, each contributing to cervical stability.
-The anterior column consists of the anterior longitudinal ligament (ALL), and the anterior two-thirds of the vertebral body and disc.
+The anterior column consists of the anterior longitudinal ligament (ALL) and the anterior two-thirds of the vertebral body and disc.
 The middle column consists of the posterior longitudinal ligament (PLL), posterior one-third of the vertebral body and disc, and the posterior vertebral wall.
 The posterior column consists of the pedicles, lamina, spinous process, and the posterior ligamentous complex (PLC).
-The PLC is considered to be a critical predictor in spinal stability, and this includes the ligamentum flavum, facet joint/capsule, interspinous ligament, and the supraspinous ligament.
+The PLC is considered a critical predictor of spinal stability, including the ligamentum flavum, facet joint/capsule, interspinous ligament, and the supraspinous ligament.
 In the setting of a traumatic event, the osseous and soft tissue structures injured will determine the stability of the cervical spine and the treatment needed.

 Cervical dislocations have a bimodal distribution, and the mechanism of injury varies depending on the patient's age.
 Younger patients are typically associated with a more high injury mechanism, such as a motor vehicle collision.
 While elderly patients are more commonly associated with low injury mechanisms such as a ground-level fall.
-Facet joint dislocations can be purely ligamentous or accompanied by fracture depending on the mechanism of injury.
+Facet joint dislocations can be purely ligamentous or accompanied by a fracture, depending on the mechanism of injury.
 Facet dislocations are typically caused by a flexion-distraction event at the time of injury and located in the subaxial spine.
-Hyperflexion creates a distraction force that causes failure of the posterior osseous/ligamentous structures to fail in tension, and a rotation/shear force will cause fracture or dislocation.
+Hyperflexion creates a distraction force that causes the posterior osseous/ligamentous structures to fail under tension, and a rotation/shear force will cause fracture or dislocation.